* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Loaded potato skins

 Loaded potato skins are my favorite way to enjoy potatoes.
+They’re lightly crisp on the outside, with fluffy, gooey insides that’ll make your taste buds dance.

 Imagine dunking these in your spinach artichoke dip?
-It’s a match made in heaven!
+It’s a match made in heaven.

 Why we love this recipe: they’re guaranteed crowd-pleasers.